ChorusProspective/lesmis/README.md

 **Question 1**:

-For a given node in the graph, its **weighted degree** is the sum of the weightsof all links connected to the node.
+For a given node in the graph, its **weighted degree** is the sum of the weights of all links connected to the node.

 Write a program to compute the **weighted degree** of each node of the graph, and order the nodes by their weighted degree.
 The program should print its output to stdout in the following format